- Food and Cooking»

 - Food Allergies

 Until August 2, 2013 there were no federal standards or definitions for the food industry to use in labeling products "gluten-free."
+But now there is, and here it is:

 Less than 20 parts per million (ppm) is the number that FDA has established as the standard that foods must meet in order to earn the label “gluten-free.”